anderslime/thesis/writing/notes.md

       - Limitations
   - Design
     - Architecture and model
+      - Figure showing the parts of the solution
+        - Web Application:
+          - Cachable function
+        - Update Worker
+        - Cache Database
+        - Storage + Wrapper
         - Something about the caching architecture
           => Application-layer library, application-worker that updates values
         - Updater process
     - How does the cachable function look like by design?
     - How do we identify a cached value?
       => Key identifier/name